 But, to succeed as a freelancer requires a lot of dedication and hard work.
 The competition is high, which means that you need to outshine the rest to stand out.

-However, many people struggle with the concept of freelancing because they view it as something temporary until they get another job.
+Many people struggle with the concept of freelancing because they view it as something temporary.
 If that sounds like you, keep reading because we’ll show you how to be a successful freelancer.

 A Solid Portfolio